leprojetcastor/castor/doc/source/heat.rst

     \frac{\partial u_{i}^{n}}{\partial t}\approx \frac{u_{i}^{n+1}-u_{i}^{n}}{\Delta t}

-So as to maintain the stability of our simulation, our time step ``dt`` has to respect the following inequality
+So as to maintain the stability of the simulation, the time step ``dt`` has to respect the following inequality

 .. math::

     d \frac{\Delta t}{\Delta x^{2}} \leq \frac{1}{2}

-Finally, we have the following numerical scheme :
+Finally, the following numerical scheme is obtained :

 .. math::

     \frac{u_{i}^{n+1}-u_{i}^{n}}{\Delta t}- d \frac{u_{i+1}^{n}-2u_{i}^{n}+u_{i-1}^{n}}{\Delta x^{2}}=0

-When coming to the code, we express :math:`u_{i}^{n+1}` in function of the other dependencies of :math:`u` :
+When coming to the code, :math:`u_{i}^{n+1}` is expressed in function of the other dependencies of :math:`u` :

 .. math::